abdoo8080/tutorials/install_vitis_and_vivado/install_vitis_and_vivado.md

-# Hello World Hardware Design in Vivado
+# Install Vitis and Vivado IDEs
 ## Description
 This tutorial lists the steps to install the Vitis and Vivado IDEs in your Ubuntu VM.
 The installation requires a lot of space, so make to sure to follow the pre-requisite tutorials and satisfy the requirements.
 Depending on your internet speed and VM specs, the steps in this tutorial may take more than 3 hours.

 ## Pre-requisites
 - [Setting up VM Environment](../virtual_machine_setup/tutorial.md)